sale conversion rate

 Carefree Dental provides an alternative to traditional dental insurance.
-Customers pay a flat rate every month for a dental discount card that works in one of the largest networks of providers nationwide.
+Customers pay a flat rate every month for a dental discount card that works anywhere in one of the largest networks of providers nationwide.

-We found that more users were clicking the “Find a Provider” link.
+Though it was less attention-grabbing, our data showed that more users were clicking the “Find a Provider” link.
 Users were consciously surveying the section and deciding that finding a provider was a better option than signing up for an account at that time.

-Given these numbers, we decided to run a simple test: replace "Sign Up Now!" with "Learn How it Works!" and point the billboard CTA to the How it Works page.
+Given these numbers, we decided to run a simple test: replace "Sign Up Now!" with "Learn How it Works!" and point the homepage billboard CTA to the How it Works page.